athomasoriginal/com.betweentwoparens/src/posts/000-deploy-clojureScript-to-github-pages.md

 ### Setting up your ClojureScript

-To do _anything_ with ClojureScript, we need to configure our project to use it.
-This begins by adding ClojureScript as a dependency.
-The way we do this in Clojure land is by creating a file called `deps.edn` at the same level as our <a href="#fn-deps" aria-describedby="footnote-label" id="fn-deps-ref"><code class="gatsby-code-text">index.html</code></a>.
-Once you have created your `deps.edn`, open it and add the following code:
+This section will now add the absolute minimum requirements to start working with ClojureScript.

+Create a file called `deps.edn` at the same level as our
+<a href="#fn-deps" aria-describedby="footnote-label" id="fn-deps-ref"
+class="gatsby-code-text">`index.html`</a> file.

+Open the file you've created and type the following code into it.

 ```clojure
 {:deps {org.clojure/clojurescript {:mvn/version {{ site.posts.dep.clojurescript.version }} }}}
 ```

 ::: note
-If you are coming from JavaScript it can be helpful to think of the `deps.edn` as similar to `package.json`.
-The purpose of this file is to tell `clojure` which version of `ClojureScript` we want to use.
+If you're coming from JavaScript it can be helpful to think of the `deps.edn` as similar to `package.json`. `deps.edn` tells `clojure` which version of `ClojureScript` we want to use.
 :::

 Let's recap a bit.
 At this point, your directory structure should look like <a href="#fn-step-3-commit" aria-describedby="footnote-label" id="fn-step-3-commit-ref">this:</a>

 ```bash
 .